Albright Knot

 1. With the larger diameter line, form a loop of about 3 inches.
 Pinch the loop with your fingers to hold and maintain it.

-2. With the smaller diameter line or leader, run the tage end up through the loop.
+2. With the smaller diameter line or leader, run the tag end up through the loop.
 Pass about 8 inches of it through, or enough to give yourself plenty of line to work with.

 3. With the loop and the line pinched tight, begin wrapping the small line around the loop and the line that was just passed through the loop.
 Make the wraps going away from the larger line.